 University of Alberta students arrive on campus with great potential.
 They are hard-working, high achieving and ready to learn and solve problems.
 But when the unexpected happens — a natural disaster — their studies may have to take a back seat.

 The UAlberta Disaster Relief Bursary ensures that students impacted by disasters, like the 2016 wildfires in Northern Alberta, can return to their studies as soon as they are able.
 This bursary:

-- Is based on financial need due to loss or unforeseeable costs related to a natural disaster, such as the Northern Alberta fires.
+- Is based on financial need due to loss or unforeseeable costs related to a natural disaster.

 - Provides additional financial support in conjunction with other established bursary programs at the University of Alberta.